 Unemployed residents of Kentucky must fall under the qualifications for unemployment in order to be considered for benefits.
 Most qualification factors depend on the reason why the applicant is currently unemployed as well as their current capability to seek out new employment.
-Kentucky applicants who qualify for unemployment must:

 - Have earned at least a minimum amount in wages before becoming unemployed.

-• Be terminated through no fault of their own, as defined by Kentucky law
+- Be terminated through no fault of their own, as defined by Kentucky law

-• Be able and available to work and actively seeking employment
+- Be able and available to work and actively seeking employment

-• Have earned at least $750 in one quarter of the base period.
+- Have earned at least $1500 in one quarter of the base period.

 - Have wages in the last two quarters of the base period that are at least eight times the weekly benefit amount.

 Kentucky does allow some exceptions to these qualification requirements.
-If an applicant is temporarily unable to take on full time work due to an illness or injury, being forced to move or relocate due to domestic violence or is currently supplying full-time care to a sick or disabled family member, he or she may still hold eligibility for EDD.
+If an applicant is temporarily unable to take on full-time work due to an illness or injury, being forced to move or relocate due to domestic violence or is currently supplying full-time care to a sick or disabled family member, he or she may still hold eligibility for EDD.

-The state of Kentucky does not grant exceptions to those who are unable to seek full time or part time employment due to incarceration or legal restrictions.
+The state of Kentucky does not grant exceptions to those who are unable to seek full-time or part-time employment due to incarceration or legal restrictions.

 If an applicant is approved to collect unemployment, he or she must continue to maintain eligibility for unemployment by following the required rules and regulations.
 Approved applicants must continue to file biweekly claims either online or over the phone.
-Applicants must also keep record of the names, contact information, and locations where work applications were submitted in order to prove that they are continuing to seek out employment.
+Applicants must also keep a record of the names, contact information, and locations where work applications were submitted in order to prove that they are continuing to seek out employment.

 If an applicant is offered suitable employment in Kentucky, he or she must accept the job and discontinue receiving unemployment benefits.
-The state of Kentucky considers suitable employment any position that matches the experience or training of the applicant and offers realistic wages and suitable working conditions for the position.
+The state of Kentucky considers suitable employment in any position that matches the experience or training of the applicant and offers realistic wages and suitable working conditions for the position.

 Kentucky’s guidelines and requirements have been set in place in order to ensure that those who hold unemployment insurance eligibility are able to receive benefits.
-In cases of wrongful termination, the applicant will almost always fall under the qualifications for unemployment, and must contact the unemployment office to amend the issue.
+In cases of wrongful termination, the applicant will almost always fall under the qualifications for unemployment and must contact the unemployment office to amend the issue.